jwyllie83/pysports/README.md

 so keep that in mind if you're using untrusted sources of data.
 The page doesn't cite any known XML vulnerabilities.

+## Installing / Using

+`pysports` requires `BeautifulSoup4`.
+Easy to get on basically any OS.
+On
+Ubuntu:

+`sudo apt-get install python-bs4`

 ## Terms of Use

 It's your responsibility to stay within the Terms of Use of